-There are hundreds of approaches for expressing your feelings during a difficult time, so what you need to remember is that if your message is from the heart and sincere, it will likely resonate with and be meaningful to your recipient.
+There are many approaches for expressing your feelings during a difficult time, one thing to remember is that if your message is from the heart and sincere, it will likely resonate with and be meaningful to your recipient.

 Handwriting your message is generally considered most personal, so avoid typing if you can.

 We hope this helps relieve some of the stress of finding the perfect words for your card.
 Remember, the thoughtfulness of your gesture will say a lot.